usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 #### <a name="supervised"></a> 5.3.3.2.
 Requirements for Supervised Remote In-person Proofing

 Remote processes for proofing can be employed by CSPs to achieve comparable levels of confidence and security to in-person events.
-The following requirements establish comparability between in-person transactions where the applicant is in the same physical as the CSP to those where the applicant is remote.
+The following requirements establish comparability between in-person transactions where the applicant is in the same physical location as the CSP to those where the applicant is remote.

 In addition to the IAL3 validation and verification requirements specified in [Section 4.6](#ial3-requirements), supervised remote identity proofing and enrollment transactions SHALL meet the following requirements:

-1. The CSP SHALL monitor the entire identity proofing session, from which the applicant SHALL NOT depart.
-For example, by a continuous high-resolution video transmission of the applicant.
+1. The CSP SHALL monitor the entire identity proofing session, from which the applicant SHALL NOT depart—for example, by a continuous high-resolution video transmission of the applicant.
 2. The CSP SHALL have a live operator participate remotely with the applicant for the entirety of the identity proofing session.
 3. The CSP SHALL require all actions taken by the applicant during the identity proofing session to be clearly visible to the remote operator.
 4. The CSP SHALL require that all digital verification of evidence (e.g., via chip or wireless technologies) be performed by integrated scanners and sensors.